-- (2) The developments in natural science has had an impact on sociology as a discipline. - 6.
-Give your personal response. - (1) Is India in the 'scientific' stage of growth?
+6. (B) Give your personal response.

+- Is India in the 'scientific' stage of growth?
 Explain why you hold the view that you do. - (2) Explain in brief the link between Cinema and Society. - 7.
-Answer the following question in detail (about 150-200 words).
+Answer the following question in detail (about 150 words).